bshelburn/MechaCar_Statistical_Analysis/README.md

   - The variables which showed the most non random effect on the prototype appear to be the Length and Ground clearance of the vehicle.

 - Is the slope of the linear model considered to be zero?
 Why or why not?
+  -  No, the slope of the linear model cannot be considered zero as the p-value at the bottom of the summary shows 5.35e-11.

 - Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+  - Yes the linear model does predict the MPG of the MechaCar with decent effectiveness since it shows an approx. 71% accuracy in the Multiple R2 return in the       second to last row of the summary.